-Report: HHS secretary took 5 private jets for work trips last week
+Hill Dems vow to probe Price's private flights

 - Price has been a strong critic of government spending

-Politico reported Tuesday night that Price -- who has vowed to cut wasteful spending in his agency -- traveled to a resort in Maine where he was part of a discussion with a health care industry CEO, as well as community health centers in New Hampshire and Pennsylvania.
+Politico on Tuesday reported that Price -- who has vowed to cut wasteful spending in his agency -- traveled to a resort in Maine where he was part of a discussion with a health care industry CEO, as well as community health centers in New Hampshire and Pennsylvania.
+The flights cost tens of thousands of dollars more than had he flown commercial, according to the report.

+"I would remind Secretary Price that taxpayer funds are not meant to be used as a jet-setting slush fund," Rep. Frank Pallone, Jr., the top Democrat on the House energy and commerce panel, said in a statement Wednesday.
+"There is no reason to be regularly chartering private flights at the taxpayers' expense between commercially serviced routes such Washington, D.C. to Philadelphia."
+He said Democrats plan to ask the HHS inspector general to review Price's travel.

-His travel itinerary included private jets that charter operators estimated would cost at least $60,000, according to Politico.
+Price's travel itinerary included private jets that charter operators estimated would cost at least $60,000, according to Politico.

-Price's work travel breaks with the precedent set by former President Barack Obama's HHS secretaries Sylvia Mathews Burwell and Kathleen Sebelius, who flew commercially when flying within the US.
+His travel breaks with the precedent set by former President Barack Obama's HHS secretaries Sylvia Mathews Burwell and Kathleen Sebelius, who flew commercially when flying within the US.

+Democratic Sen. Gary Peters, the ranking member on the Federal Spending Oversight and Emergency Management Subcommittee, wants to look into the report as well, according to an aide.

 Price's office has not yet responded to CNN's request for comment.
 The agency declined to confirm details of the flight and who paid for them to Politico, only saying that Price travels on a private jet when commercial flights aren't feasible.